 The ECDC Observership programme offers early- and mid-career scientists and health professionals the opportunity to visit ECDC in Stockholm and learn about the activities of the Centre, share their knowledge and experiences and engage with other observers and ECDC experts.

 The programme typically occurs over 5 days in early September.
-The programme began in 2013 and over 90 Observers from all corners of the world have attended the programme.
-The program is made possible through the invaluable support of partner Learned Societies who provide funding and support for the Observership visits, including overseeing the application and selection process; the European Society of Clinical Microbiology and Infectious Diseases (ESCMID) and the European Society for Clinical Virology (ESCV).
+The programme began in 2013 and over 130 observers from all corners of the world have attended the programme.
+The program is made possible through the invaluable support of partner learned societies who provide funding and support for the observership visits, including overseeing the application and selection process.

 The main objectives of the ECDC Observership programme are:

 - To understand ECDC’s role and responsibilities in supporting European and global public health in the field of communicable diseases;

 - To understand the interplay between ECDC and competent bodies in the EU Member States, and WHO and other global public health actors;